-The Bluetooth Special Interest Group put together some PR-able research on what consumers think about the smart home.
+The Bluetooth SIG (Special Interest Group) put together some PR-able research on what consumers think about the smart home.

 The nature of the questions means that answers are prompted which would again affect consumer attitudes rather than open answers which are then categorised.